 Singapore to equip critical information infrastructure owners with proprietary threat detection systems

-SINGAPORE: The government will help critical information infrastructure owners (CIIOs) defend against cyberattacks with new measures, including equipping them with proprietary threat detection systems to strengthen their abilities to detect malicious activities in their networks.
+SINGAPORE: The government will help critical information infrastructure owners (CIIOs) defend against cyberattacks with new measures, including equipping them with proprietary threat detection systems.

 Speaking in parliament on Monday (Mar 2), Senior Minister of State for Digital Development and Information Tan Kiat How said that these moves will help CIIOs level up and hold their own in a fight against advanced persistent threats.